HunterBelanger/papillon-ndl/README.md

 More information about this license may be found [here](https://cecill.info/).

 ## Dependencies
-To build and install the library a Unix-like operating system with cmake >= 3.11 is required, along with a C++ compiler which supports the C++17 standard.
-The recommended compiler is Clang >= 6 or GCC >= 7 should suffice.
+The library may be built on Unix-like operating systems or on Windows.
+All that is required is cmake >= 3.11, and a C++ compiler which supports the C++17 standard.
+For Unix-like systems, the recommended compilers are GCC >= 7 or Clang >= 6.
+On Windows, you should have MSVC >= 19.15.
 In order to build the Python interface, Python >= 3.5 should be installed on your system, in addition to the Python development libraries and header files.

-There are two posibilities for building the library on Windows.
-The first is to use the Windows Subsytem for Linux (WSL), where the library may be installed by following the simple Linux build instructions, typically without problem.
-The second option is to build the library to run natively on Windows.
-This requires having Visual Studio installed to compile the library.
-In addition, if you want to build the Python bindings for Windows, you need to ensure the Python development kit has been installed in Visual Studio as well.

 Tests are not built by default, and should only be needed for developers.
 You can turn them on by using ```-DPNDL_TESTS=ON``` with cmake.

 ## Install
-To build PapillonNDL on a Unix-like system, navigate to the directory where you would like to keep the source files, and then run the following commands:
+To build PapillonNDL, navigate to the directory where you would like to keep the source files, and then run the following commands:
 ```
 $ git clone https://github.com/HunterBelanger/papillon-ndl.git
 $ cd papillon-ndl
+$ cmake -E make_director build
-$ mkdir build && cd build
+$ cd build
 $ cmake -DCMAKE_BUILD_TYPE=Release ..
-$ sudo make install
+$ cmake --build . --target install
 ```
-This will install the libraries and header files to the UNIX default locations in ```/usr/local/```.

 If you do NOT want to build the Python bindings for PapillonNDL, then you should add the flag ```-DPNDL_PYTHON=OFF``` to the cmake command.